Home » Can You Spay or Neuter A Parrot? (Fixing Birds)

 As female parrots grow older and lay multiple clutches of eggs, they’re at greater risk of ovarian neoplasia.
 This will result in the growth of tumors within the reproductive system.

-Contagious viral infections can be the explanation for uterine tumors.
+Contagious viral infections can lead to uterine tumors.
 The most common is Gallid alphaherpesvirus 1, often known as avian herpesvirus.

 Also, Marek’s disease, Pacheco’s disease, leukosis, and reticuloendotheliosis can cause uterine tumors.